The Evolving Role of Preservation on College Campuses

 University libraries in general are facing an uncertain future, because modern technology and changing educational practices render many of their features unsuited to present-day needs.
 To address this threat at Founders while preserving the building’s character and history, the National Trust is working with Howard to develop a renovation strategy it hopes will set a standard other colleges and universities can follow.

 To the same end, the Trust has also teamed with Morgan State University in Baltimore to come up with a stewardship plan meant to serve as a model for the other 100-plus HBCUs in the country.
-Brent Leggs, senior field officer for the National Trust, says the administrations of most HBCUs see the value of preservation, and are looking for help with implementing it.
+Brent Leggs, executive director of the African American Cultural Heritage Action Fund, says the administrations of most HBCUs see the value of preservation, and are looking for help with implementing it.
 “Right now, only a handful of HBCUs have completed preservation plans,” Leggs explains.
 “These plans are an essential tool to ensure protection of the vast collection of HBCU resources.”

 At the University of Massachusetts Amherst, where I teach, the 1886 Old Chapel is a beloved symbol of the university, but one that was boarded up for nearly two decades.
 By last fall, with the steady pressure of the campus advocacy group Preserve UMass and funding largely provided by the University of Massachusetts Building Authority, a $21 million renovation by Finegold Alexander Architects (FAA) returned the chapel, now an event space, to its original status as one of the premier gathering places on campus.